-Hypoxic ischemic encephalopathy (HIE), also known as "birth asphyxia," is a condition which occurs when the brain is deprived of the necessary supply of oxygen to continue normal function.
+Hypoxic-ischemic encephalopathy (HIE), also known as "birth asphyxia," is a condition that occurs when the brain is deprived of the necessary supply of oxygen to continue normal function.
 It can occur at any time of life, but the term is most frequently used in reference to birth injuries which can leave the child with permanent brain damage or which may be fatal.
 According to the Florida Neonatal Neurologic Network, HIE affects 20 out of every 1,000 full-term births and 60% of live premature births.

 If your baby suffered from mild or severe HIE as a result of preventable labor & delivery problems, come to The Tolson Firm, LLC for help.
 Our skilled HIE lawyers represent the rights of the injured and believe that your family should not be forced to pay the price for a doctor's negligence.

 Call us at (404) 846-8800 or visit our office today for a consultation and to allow us to begin work on your claim.

 Some of the most common symptoms associated with HIE include:

 Once symptoms are detected, HIE is typically confirmed via a CT scan, MRI scan, echocardiography, or ultrasound.
 Additional tests such as an electrocardiogram (EKG), electroencephalogram (EEG) may be used to supplement these findings.

 Conditions of HIE will vary depending on whether the infant experiences mild, moderate, or severe symptoms.
 Brain cells will usually begin dying within several minutes of the onset of HIE, and the damage is often irreversible.
 Fatality rates are high, and those who survive are often afflicted by conditions such as cerebral palsy or mental retardation.